61 Top Thanksgiving Table Décor Ideas That Feel Genuine in 2025

 44. Make it Moody

-Feature darker hues for your Thanksgiving table decor to set the mood.
-Shades of purple, dark green and even tasteful grey look lovely together, along with a soft-hued floral arrangement.
+Shades of purple, dark green and even tasteful gray look lovely together, along with a soft-hued floral arrangement.
 Make homemade place cards using geode coasters and a paint marker to keep with the theme.
+This richer palette brings sophistication and intimacy to your Thanksgiving table décor.

 45. Picture the Coast